-- When ALL of the following criteria are met: - Pain due to advanced osteoarthritis (Kellgren-Lawrence (K-L) grade 3 or grade 4 degeneration [see grading appendix]) that is persistent and severe and/or

-- Failure of at least 12 weeks of non-operative treatment, including at least two of the following:5-8 - Rest or activity modifications/limitations - Weight reduction for individual with elevated BMI - Protected weight-bearing with cane, walker, or crutches - Brace/orthosis - Physical therapy modalities - Physician-supervised exercise program (including home exercise program) - Application of heat or ice - Pharmacologic treatment: oral/topical NSAIDS, acetaminophen, or analgesics - Injections: corticosteroid or viscosupplementation - Physical exam findings demonstrate one or more of the following: tenderness, swelling/effusion, limited range of motion (decreased from uninvolved side or as compared to a normal joint), flexion contracture, palpable or audible crepitus, instability and/or angular deformity - Radiographic findings show evidence of advanced arthritic changes, described as Kellgren-Lawrence grade 3 or grade 4 degeneration or described as X-rays demonstrating advanced changes such as severe narrowing or bone-on-bone compartment collapse, subchondral sclerosis or cysts, osteophyte formation and/or bony deformity.
-X-rays described only as showing "severe", "advanced" or "end-stage" arthritis require more definitive descriptions as stated above.
+- When ALL of the following criteria are met: - Pain due to advanced osteoarthritis (Kellgren-Lawrence (K-L) grade 3 or grade 4 degeneration [see grading appendix]) that is persistent and severe and/or individual has documented loss of function that has been present for at least 12 weeks resulting in a diminished quality of life [6]4 - Failure of at least 12 weeks of non-operative treatment, including at least TWO of the following: [2, 3] 5-8 - Rest or activity modifications/limitations - Weight reduction for individual with elevated BMI8 - Protected weight-bearing with cane, walker, or crutches - Brace/orthosis - Physical therapy modalities - Physician-supervised exercise program (including home exercise program) - Application of heat or ice - Pharmacologic treatment: oral/topical NSAIDS, acetaminophen, or analgesics8 - Injections: corticosteroid or viscosupplementation - Physical exam findings demonstrate one or more of the following: tenderness, swelling/effusion, limited range of motion (decreased from uninvolved side or as compared to a normal joint), flexion contracture, palpable or audible crepitus, instability and/or angular deformity (not required if radiographs demonstrate bone-on bone articulation) - Radiographic findings show evidence of advanced arthritic changes, described as Kellgren-Lawrence grade 3 or grade 4 degeneration or described as X-rays demonstrating advanced changes such as severe narrowing or bone-on-bone compartment collapse, subchondral sclerosis or cysts, osteophyte formation and/or bony deformity.
+[7]4,9 X-rays described only as showing "severe", "advanced" or "end-stage" arthritis require more definitive descriptions as stated above.
 The severity of knee osteoarthritis is commonly determined with weight-bearing radiographs, however, if severe arthritic changes (e.g., bone on bone joint space narrowing) are noted on non-weightbearing images, further weight-bearing radiographs are not required

 NOTE: MRI should not be the primary radiographic test used to determine the presence or severity of arthritic changes in the joint.
-Likewise, determinations as to the degree of arthritis should not routinely be determined by findings described from prior arthroscopic surgery of the knee
+[7]40 Likewise,